Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/flex-app-ciba.md

 ```

-We can construct the parameters to the request object in the follwing way:
+We can construct the parameters to the request object in the following way:
 ```
             var parameters = new Dictionary<string, object>
             {